Last Updated on

 I’m not sure if the Good Sam way is a good idea in this kind of scenario, but helping out a handful of people might be a good way to go.
 Make a plan in advance, and just maybe your neighbors are already prepping as well, and just waiting for an invite to lunch to discuss things in more detail.

-- Keep the Faith - Hard to say what event will be next on God's timeline (yes, I said God's timeline).
+– Lignten Up – Get rid of all the clutter in your life.
+Move essential, important photos — truly, the keepers you can’t live without — into a small, light-weight, photo album protected from the elements you can take with you on short notice.
+All your other photos and important keepsakes be ready to part with.
+No sense in agonizing over what to take with you in the event of imminent disaster and a possible order to evacuate.– Keep the Faith – Hard to say what event will be next on God’s timeline (yes, I said God’s timeline).
 But whatever may come next, it might just be the next large catastrophic disaster in a long line of catastrophic disasters that has struck around the world in recent years.
-Don't let it shake your values and character.
+Don’t let it shake your values and character.
 You can make it through this and keep the faith at the same time.

 A lot of people shake their fists at God, when they see their communities destroyed.
 Maybe the better thing to do is to thank God for saving you and your family from otherwise certain death, or paralyzing injuries.
 Something miraculous has just occurred.
 You lived when a lot of others died.
 Have gratitude instead.
 You were delivered.

 – Have A Plan – Emergency supplies, food, water, communications, and a few other key things being discussed within the prepper community.